Course Outline

 • Use AI to:

-• Propose architectural styles (monolith, microservices, serverless)
+• Propose architectural styles (monolithic, microservices, serverless)

 • Generate high-level component and interaction diagrams